Background

 .
 The debounce.500ms

 part means that the synchronization occurs only twice per second, not every time I type a character.
 I could probably make that delay longer because I am not generating the HTML preview on the fly, only when the "Preview" button is clicked.
-Reasons for that include it is more efficient and I reduce the risk of hitting the rate limit on GitHub, which is only 60 parses per hour because I don't have a GitHub app token.
-Oh, I forgot to mention that GitDown is a wrapper for GitHub's API, so it calls the GitHub API every time we preview the content.
-The way I work, it makes very little difference.
 One of the great benefits of Markdown is that the unparsed markup is not very far removed from plain text, so is very easy to read, so previewing can be kept to a minimum.

 Also on the <textarea>